 After being sponsored through secondary school, those students who we have supported join our community service mentoring programme.
 They work as volunteers for one year as a way of ‘giving back’ to the community and building a culture of community social responsibility.
 It also gives young people practical work experience in local schools, farms, community centres, foster care homes and at the Mango Tree Kenya offices and model farms.

 Kyela Polytechnic College (KPC)

 Since our investment in the capital building project of Kyela Polytechnic College in 2011 nearly 2,000 students have graduated with a range of qualifications, the majority of whom are now successfully employed or self-employed.
 KPC offers a wide range of training courses, from carpentry, masonry and electrical engineering to business management, IT and journalism.
-This year the College also starting running a successful ‘bridging’ qualifying course (Kyela Open School Qualifying Test) giving secondary school leavers an opportunity to re-take exams so they can continue into further education.
+The College subsequently starting running a ‘bridging’ qualifying course (Kyela Open School Qualifying Test) giving secondary school leavers an opportunity to retake exams so they can continue into further education.

 In April 2022, KPC was successfully transferred to the Tanzanian government’s Vocational Educational Training Agency (VETA).
 This transition means that the College and its students will benefit from financial support from the Tanzanian government, securing not only the sustainability of the college but also the continuation of our vision to provide access to vocational training for disadvantaged young people across the district.

 Ano was born deaf.
 Like many of the most disadvantaged children in Tanzania, Ano struggled to complete secondary school with grades that would enable him to get into college or university.
 This is particularly an issue in Tanzania, where the quality of education remains poor and support for deaf students is limited.
 The Mango Tree has invested in supporting hundreds of disadvantaged young people, such as Ano, providing them with bursaries to attend vocational training colleges, giving them practical skills for employment.